Mfurlan03/Mfurlan03/README.md

 ---

-## What Next
+## What's Next

 - A reusable ML project template with configs, metrics, and report generation
 - A time-series forecasting bench with honest backtesting (ops/supply chain flavor)
 - Lightweight experiment utilities for ablations and error analysis

-If you like to collaborate or have a dataset that needs a thoughtful approach, feel free to reach out!
+If you'd like to collaborate or have a dataset that needs a thoughtful approach, feel free to reach out!

 ---